 Ignatius Ukwuoma, another junior developer, told me the promise of becoming a “global technology leader” pushed him to leave the southeastern town of Enugu to try out for the (now defunct) Andela fellowship.

 In Africa, access to the software engineering world tends to favour residents in capital cities.
-Opportunities are more abundant in Nairobi, Lagos, Kigali, and Kampala, the hubs where Andela cited its campuses.
+Opportunities are more abundant in Nairobi, Lagos, Kigali, and Kampala, the hubs where Andela sited its campuses.

 With the company’s shift to full remote work, the original mission of plugging distributed African brilliance to global opportunities is truer.